 Matter is made up of atoms.
 In these atoms, there are some even small stuff called electrons that are constantly moving.
-The movement of these electrons depend on how much energy is has.
+The movement of these electrons depends on how much energy it has.
 This means every object has potential energy, even though some have more than others.

 Humans can force these moving electrons along a path from one place to the other.
 There are special mediums (materials) called conductors, that carry this energy.
 Some materials cannot carry energy in this form, and they are called insulators.
-We generate electrical energy whey we succeed to cause the these electrons to move from one atom to the other, with the use of magnetic forces.
+We generate electrical energy whey we succeed in causing these electrons to move from one atom to the other, with the use of magnetic forces.

 Once we harness electrical energy, it can be used for work or stored.

 A battery transfers stored chemical energy as charged particles called electrons, typically moving through a wire.
 For example, electrical energy is transferred to the surroundings by the lamp as light energy and thermal (heat) energy.